Charity scams: 9 tips to help avoid fakes

-Thieves have long relied on the good intentions of victims, tricking them into giving money to fake charities.
-With so many people in need because of the diverse impacts of COVID-19, the opportunity for this scam is high.
+Scammers have long relied on the good intentions of Americans to trick them into giving money to fake charities.

 You can help avoid falling victim to a fake charity scam by asking the right questions when an organization or person asks for donations and by recognizing some of the tell-tale signs of this popular scam.